 Interest rate risk arises from the possibility that changes in interest rates will affect future cash flows or the fair values of financial instruments.
-The Board of Bank has established limits on the interest rate gaps for stipulated periods.
-Positions are monitored on a daily basis.
+The Board of Directors has established limits on the interest rate gaps for stipulated periods.
+Positions are monitored on a daily basis and hedging strategies are used to ensure positions are maintained within the established limits.